 newrelic.enabled = true

-For New Relic to display the specific Drush command, you must update the Drupal site’s settings.php file.
+By default, New Relic displays transactions for Drush runs with the name PHP Command Line.
+To ensure New Relic displays the specific Drush command that executed, you must update the settings.php file of the Drupal site.
 For more information, visit New Relic PHP agent API and newrelic_name_transaction.

-1. In your codebase, add the following `code snippet to the Drupal site’s settings.php file.
+In your codebase, add the following code snippet to the Drupal site’s settings.php file.

 // If this is a CLI call, set some parameters so that